July 9, 2024

 • English Lavender (Lavandula angustifolia)

-• Characteristics: Compact, with narrow leaves and dense flower spikes.
-Known for its strong fragrance.
+• Characteristics: Compact, with narrow leaves and dense spikes of flowers.
+Also well known for having a strong scent.

-• Best for: Cooler climates as it is hardy and can withstand frost.
+• Best for: Cooler climates as it is strong and can withstand frost.

 • Varieties: ‘Hidcote’, ‘Munstead’, ‘Royal Velvet’